determined-ai/determined/docs/quickstart-mdldev.rst

  Quickstart for Model Developers
 #################################

-This quickstart uses the MNIST dataset to demonstrate basic Determined functionality and walks you through the steps needed to install Determined, run training jobs, and visualize experiment results in your browser.
-Three examples show the scalability and enhanced functionality gained from simple configuration setting changes:
+This quickstart demonstrates the basic functionality of Determined using the MNIST dataset.
+It guides you through the process of installing Determined, running training jobs, and visualizing experiment results in your web browser.

+There are three examples included in this quickstart that showcase the scalability and enhanced functionality that can be achieved by making simple configuration changes:

--  Train on a local, single CPU or GPU.
+-  Training on a local machine using a single CPU or GPU.
--  Run a distributed training job on multiple GPUs.
+-  Running a distributed training job on multiple GPUs.
--  Use hyperparameter tuning.
+-  Utilizing hyperparameter tuning to optimize model performance.

-An *experiment* is a training job that consists of one or more variations, or trials, on the same model.
-By calling Determined API functions from your training loops, you automatically get metric frequency output, plots, and checkpointing for every experiment without writing extra code.
-You can use the WebUI to view model information, configuration settings, output logs, and training metrics for all of your experiments.
+In Determined, an *experiment* refers to a training job that can consist of one or more variations, or trials, on the same model.
+By using Determined API functions in your training loops, you will automatically receive metric frequency output, plots, and checkpointing for every experiment without the need to write extra code.

+You can utilize the WebUI to view various information about your model including configuration settings, output logs, and training metrics for all of your experiments.

-Each of these quickstart examples uses the same model code and example dataset, differing only in their configuration settings.
-For a list of all experiment configuration settings and more detailed information about each, see :doc:`/reference/reference-training/experiment-config-reference`.
+In these quickstart example, the same model code and example datasets are used, differing only in their configuration settings.
+For a complete list of all experiment configuration settings and more detailed information about setting, refer to :doc:`/reference/reference-training/experiment-config-reference`.

 ***************
  Prerequisites